Zeeeeeeeshan/HASH/README.md

 Welcome to the upcoming AI Agents website, a cutting-edge platform designed to revolutionize automation and efficiency through AI-powered agents.
 Whether you're looking for smart assistance, workflow automation, or seamless AI-driven interactions, our platform will deliver innovative solutions.

 *About the Project*
-This project is led by Zeeshan and developed under the Fun Tech brand, dedicated to creating intelligent and interactive AI agents that streamline tasks and improve productivity.
+This project is led by Zeeshan , dedicated to creating intelligent and interactive AI agents that streamline tasks and improve productivity.

 *Features*
 Smart AI Agents: Automate responses, handle tasks, and provide intelligent support.